pieterblok/sizecnn/README.md

 ![error_curve](./utils/diameter_error_occlusion_rate.jpg?raw=true)

 ## Dataset
-We will upload our dataset when our publication has being published.
-The dataset consists of 1613 RGB-D images of broccoli heads with various occlusion rates.
+We will upload our broccoli dataset when our research paper is published.
+The dataset consists of 1613 RGB-D images of broccoli heads with systematic levels of leaf occlusion.

 ## Pretrained weights